 ULC Ground Lease: Yes

-The land at Sheridan Station was acquired by ULC in 2014.
-ULC partnered with Brinshore and Mile High Development for the development of 133 units of affordable housing which opened for occupancy in January 2021.
-The apartments mark the culmination of a ten‐year effort to bring affordable housing to the Sheridan Station Light Rail Station on RTD’s W line.
-The .7‐acre (28,000 sf) site is located just steps from both the station and the regional bike trail that runs through Lakewood/Dry Gulch Park.
+ULC acquired the land at Sheridan Station in 2014.
+ULC partnered with Brinshore and Mile High Development for the development of 133 units of affordable housing, which opened in January 2021.
+The apartments marked the culmination of a ten‐year effort to bring affordable housing to the Sheridan Station Light Rail Station on RTD’s W line.
+The 0.7‐acre (28,000-square-foot) site is located just steps from the station and the regional bike trail that runs through Lakewood/Dry Gulch Park.

 Sheridan East & West